Seamus Power Betting Profile: The Sentry - PGA TOUR

 Power's Recent Performances

-- He has an average score of +1 across his last five events.
+- He has carded an average score of +1 over his last five events.

 - Seamus Power has averaged 304.2 yards off the tee in his past five tournaments.

-- In his past five starts, Power is averaging -1.322 Strokes Gained: Putting.
+- Power is averaging -1.322 in terms of Strokes Gained: Putting in his past five tournaments.

 - In his past five starts, Power is averaging -4.344 Strokes Gained: Total.